 | Payment instructions | Bank account details, accepted payment methods, or online payment links | Removes friction from the payment process so funds arrive without delays | Verify that payment details match previous invoices from the same vendor.
 A sudden change in bank details can be a red flag for fraud. |

-What does an invoice look like in practice?
-Most invoices place the seller's logo and contact details at the top, the buyer's details below or to the right, a prominent invoice number and date in the header area, line items in a tabular grid in the body, and the subtotal, tax, and total at the bottom right.
-The exact arrangement varies by industry and software, and some invoices add extras like project codes, department references, or shipping details, but the core components and top-to-bottom flow remain consistent regardless of format.
+In practice, most invoices place the seller's logo and contact details at the top, the buyer's details below or to the right, a prominent invoice number and date in the header, line items in a tabular grid in the body, and the subtotal, tax, and total at the bottom right.
+The exact arrangement varies by industry and software — some invoices add project codes, department references, or shipping details — but the top-to-bottom flow stays consistent.

 With so many fields in common, invoices are frequently confused with related financial documents like bills, receipts, and statements.